 Wine Highway Weekends

 Every March the Georgia Winegrowers Association sponsors the wine highway weekend.
-For one price you get a passport to take to member wineries for free tastings, In 2020 the event is the wine highway month and is scheduled for August due to Covid 19 cancelling the March event.
+For one price you get a passport to take to member wineries for free tastings of North Georgia wine.
+A great way to find your favorite North Georgia winery for that special glass of North Georgia wine.
+In 2020 the event is the wine highway month and is scheduled for August due to Covid 19 cancelling the March event.
 For more information visitwine highway weekends.

 Downtown Dahlonega Tasting Rooms